EcorRouge/rococo-service-host/README.md

 A Docker-based host for services that process messages from a queue

+## Processing
+The docker image's main process is `process.py` which handles all message processing.

 ## Setup docker-compose variables
 Within docker-compose.yml you need to set up the variables for each service that's going to be used.
 Change these: